agxpro-z/property-record/property-record/README.md

 - DeleteAsset
 - TransferAsset

-Note that the asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.
+Note that the property record transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.

-## Running the sample
+## Running the smart contract

-The Fabric test network is used to deploy and run this sample.
+The Fabric property network is used to deploy and run this project.
 Follow these steps in order:

 1. Create the test network and a channel (from the `property-network` folder).